 On November 1, 2017, we entered into a Senior Business Advisor Agreement, or the Advisor Agreement, with Nelson C. Chan, who was later appointed to our board of directors as Class I director in May 2019.
 Pursuant to the Advisor Agreement, Mr. Chan agreed to provide data storage advisory services to us at a rate of \$2,500 per month.
 In addition, the Advisor Agreement provided that, subject to the approval of our board of directors, Mr. Chan was entitled to receive an option to purchase 7,070 shares of our common stock (after giving effect to the reverse stock split effected in October 2018) that was not subsequently granted.
-We granted Mr. Chan a RSU award grant of 1,805 shares for his services for the fiscal year ended September 30, 2020 pursuant to the Advisor Agreement.
+During the fiscal year ended September 30, 2021, we granted Mr. Chan a RSU award grant of 966 shares pursuant to the Advisor Agreement.
 The Advisor Agreement contains confidentiality and invention-assignment provisions.